schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 ### Route Service Performance

-The `RouteService` project is responsible for owing the flow of recording new routes for optimization.
-As mentioned previously it was developed in Spring Boot as per the official documentation.
+As mentioned earlier, the `RouteService` was developed in Spring Boot as per the official documentation.
-The goal of this performance test was to validate the complete end-to-end composed by route creating, listing and loading by its ID.
+The goal of this performance test was to validate the complete end-to-end flow composed by the scenarios of creating, listing and loading a route.
-The following code snippets present the script developed in Gatling to run these simulations.
+The following code snippet presents the script developed in Gatling to run this simulation.

 ```scala
 class RouteServiceSimulation extends Simulation {